Founder and Artistic Director – Rhonda Kohl

 Born and raised in Pittsburgh, Daniel began his professional acting career in 2002 as a touring actor and educator with Saltworks Theatre in Western Pennsylvania.
 Since then, his passion for acting has led him across the country – first to Virginia, where he received his MFA in Acting at Regent University, and finally to Los Angeles, where he has made his home since 2007.

-Daniel has acted in films, webisodes, commercials, and a broad array of theatrical productions, both on the east coast and in L.A.
-Films include HAPPY NEW YEAR, TWILIGHT RAIN, the TV movie LIFE’S OTHER SIDE, and the musical SUDDEN DEATH!
-On stage, some of Daniel’s favorite experiences include roles in WIT (LA Weekly winner for Best Revival Production), KING LEAR, LEADING LADIES, TWELFTH NIGHT, PEER GYNT, AN INSPECTOR CALLS, MUCH ADO ABOUT NOTHING, THE FOREIGNER, and THE CRUCIBLE (LA Weekly nominee for Best Supporting Actor).
-He is currently a member of Actors Co-op in Hollywood.
+Daniel has acted in films, TV, webisodes, commercials, and theatre, both on the east coast and in L.A.
+Film & TV credits include SLEEPY HOLLOW, RESEARCH., MISSING IN THE MANSION, MIDNIGHT DAISY, and SUDDEN DEATH!
+On stage, some of Daniel’s favorites include roles in A PERFECT LIKENESS (LA Weekly nominee for Best Two-Person Performance), LONG DAY’S JOURNEY INTO NIGHT, WIT (LA Weekly winner for Best Revival Production), THE CRUCIBLE (LA Weekly nominee for Best Supporting Actor), KING LEAR, LEADING LADIES, TWELFTH NIGHT, PEER GYNT, MUCH ADO ABOUT NOTHING, and the one-man play IDIOT (which Daniel wrote about the life of Dostoevsky).

-Alongside acting, Daniel has spent many hours sharing his knowledge and passion for the craft with children and teenagers.
-He spent three summers as a teacher for Saltworks Young Actors Studio in Pittsburgh, followed by three more summers at Regent Theatre Camp in Virginia Beach.
+Alongside acting, Daniel has spent many hours sharing his knowledge and passion for the craft with children, teens, and young adults.
+He has taught at Saltworks Young Actors Studio in Pittsburgh, at Regent Theatre Camp in Virginia Beach, and he currently serves as an adjunct theatre professor at Vanguard University.

 You can contact any our staff at firstname.lastname@example.org